isomerpages/mlaw-pdo/_criminal-defence-aid/Qualifying for help.md

 permalink: /criminal-defence-aid/Qualifying-for-help/
 description: ""
 ---
-To qualify for criminal legal aid, you must fulfil the following criteria:
+To qualify for criminal defence aid, you must fulfil the following criteria:

 ![](/images/criteria%207.jpg)